fschuindt/firebase_id_token/README.md

 You can use [whenever](https://github.com/javan/whenever) to do this.

-It's good to perform this job every time the application starts too.
+It's clever to execute this job every time the application starts too.
 You might have a `config/initializers/firebase_id_token.rb`:

 ```ruby